 For over 15 years Ohso has worked in the field of education, teaching visual arts, stop-motion animation, graphic design, and Martial Arts in public schools, private schools, and non-profit organizations including Remington College, YAYA Inc., My House Inc., Young Audiences, NEISD, Qkids, and SayABC.
 Today Ohso is a full-time Artist, Entrepreneur, ESL Contractor, Published Poet, and co-owner of Peace Keeper Martial Arts Academy with her husband in San Antonio, TX.
 Ohso's works are exhibited throughout the United States and Abroad.
 Most recently, her work has been exhibited at Electric City Barn, Schenectady, NY.
 Brooksville City Hall Gallery 201, Brooksville, FL.
 Pablo Center at the Confluence in Eau Clair, WI.
 InterUrban Arthouse, Overland Park, KS.
 GLH Gallery, Houston,Texas.
 Sunnyview Rehabilitation Hospital View Point Gallery, Schenectady, NY. and Zari Gallery in London, UK

-Ohso is on the Autism spectrum.
-She has also been suffering from chronic pain due to Osteoarthritis which is the most common form of arthritis.
-Osteoarthritis is irreversible and symptoms often develop slowly and worsen over time.
-It can damage any joint but primarily affects her hands, legs and hips; however, she remains active & productive as an Internationally Collected Artist.
+Ohso is on the Autism spectrum wish Asperger's Syndrome.
+She also suffers from chronic pain due to Osteoarthritis.
+Osteoarthritis is irreversible & symptoms often develop slowly and worsen over time.
+It can damage any joint, but primarily affects her hands, legs and hips; however, she remains active & productive as an Internationally Collected Artist.

 To create the 3-D effect in my pieces I usually employ celluclay and sculptamond interchangeably.
 Celluclay is basically instant papier-mache made with *virgin recycled paper and sculptamold is a cellulose-based compound that combines the best features of clay, plaster, and papier maché .
 I've been incorporating them into my work for over 25 years.
 Colors are also very significant as you will see a lot of blues because it's my favorite and provides a sense of depth, tranquility, calmness and truth.